-Information Goods as a Strategy - Monetizing the Net Beyond Advertising
+Information Goods as a Strategy - Monetizing the Net Beyond Advertising7

 - 1. Is the problem with advertising in traditional mass media the fact that no one watches television or reads magazines?
 That is, is the problem caused by no one viewing the media, or by no one viewing the ads?
 If the problem really is with the message, what happens when you try to advertise on the internet?
 Will the commercial messages have more success? - 2.
-What alternative mechanisms are available for monetizing the internet and operating online businesses?
+What alternative mechanisms are available for monetizing the internet and operating online businesses other than advertising?
 Is the future of everything really advertising?
 If advertising is seen as ineffective, would that really Break the Internet? - 3.
 How does advertising create brand awareness and a perception of quality?
 Is Google's array of paid search mechanisms a form of advertising, no different from charging a premium price for billboard in a prime high traffic location?
 Or might paid search be seen as something somehow different from advertising? - 4.
 What is the future of online social networks?
 Are they a form of interpersonal communication?
 A form of entertainment?
-A form of boredom relief, like CB-radios, which were obliterated by better in-car entertainment systems or a fundamental change in human interaction, like the telephone? - 5.
+A form of boredom relief, like CB-radios, which were obliterated by better in-car entertainment systems?
+Or a fundamental change in human interaction, like the telephone? - 5.
 What is the future of advertising and the undisguised use of commercial messages in social networks?
-When did "popping the question" come to mean offering to sell your beloved a new cell phone or other electronic device? - 6.
+When did "popping the question" come to mean offering to sell your beloved a new cell phone or other electronic device?
+Is Facebook's billion dollar profit figure the wave of the future or a short term anomaly? - 6.
 When can mobile promotional messages be really useful to the recipient?
 What are attributes of a perfect mobile ad? - 7.
-Why might mobile promotional campaigns become even more expensive for merchants, and even more dangerous for them? - 8.
-Why might all of the data collection used for targeted ads ever be worse than an annoyance to the recipient?
-Isn't it always better for the recipient to have only perfectly targeted ads?
-How might perfectly targeted ads be dangerous to the recipient?
+Why might mobile promotional campaigns become even more expensive for some service providers, like restaurants than traditional keyword auctions for search are now, and even more dangerous for them?